10 Binary Logistic Regression

 Figure 10.10: Local regression fit for the logit of the probability of significant coronary disease vs. age and cholesterol for males, based on the loess function.

 • Next try parametric fit using linear spline in age, chol.
-(3 knots each), all product terms.
+(3 Y knots each), all product terms.
 For all the remaining 3-d plots we limit plotting to points that are supported by at least 5 subjects beyond those cholesterol/age combinations

 Code